July 19-22, 2017

 both mimicking the adult world and highlighting the casual cruelty

 of children.
-At times hilarious, at times chilling, Potter’s play has become
+At times hilarious, at times chilling, Potter’s play is a classic.

-Semi-autobiographical in nature, Blue Remembered Hills is set in a landscape
+Semi-autobiographical, Blue Remembered Hills is set in Potter's own childhood

 This production of BLUE REMEMBERED HILLS was first